Spooky spines: How to enjoy Halloween despite back pain

 In this post: Three ideas for making sure you get to enjoy fun quality time during Halloween, without back pain raining on your parade.

 Halloween can be a fun holiday to celebrate with scary movies, sweet treats, and family time.
 If you’ve living with chronic pain and are focusing on pain management, it can also feel stressful and worrisome.
 It might be tough to walk and stand for long periods with kids or grandkids as they go trick-or-treating.
 Or if you’re staying home, getting up and down repeatedly to answer the door might be especially challenging.
-Not only that, but this year has the added stress of the COVID-19 pandemic to further complicate things.
+Not only that, but this year has the added stress of the COVID-19 pandemic still lingering.
 We want to empower you with ways to stay active and have fun while enjoying the special occasion.
 Check out some of our top tips for celebrating at home in a safe and healthy way.

-Wiggle to your Favorite Spooky Beat
+Wiggle to your favorite spooky beat

 How to do it: Put on your favorite Halloween playlist (we recommend this one).
 Set a timer to dance along.
 If your pain levels are higher, set the timer for a minute.
 You can also hold on to a tall counter top for assistance.
 If you’re having a good pain day, try going the length of 1-2 songs!
 We know that both music and movement can help us to feel better.
 That is why combining them (while staying within our limits) will help you celebrate in a fun way.
 At the same time it gives your body some of the movement it needs to feel its best.